alfatarsos/virtfusion-for-wisecp/README.md

 open-source.
 Source code is provided exclusively to paying customers under a commercial license and is subject to redistribution restrictions.

+Licensing-specific terms are available on this repository.
 No production source code is distributed through this repository.
-Licensing terms are available on this repository through the "license.md" file.

 ****************************************************
 WiseCP Integration Module for the VirtFusion API